 The agreement shall commence on the execution date of this agreement.

 The initial term of this agreement shall begin on the commencement date and end one year from the first day of the first full calendar month following the commencement date.

-Subscriber may cancel this agreement for a full refund up to sixty days after the commencement date (“cancelation window”).
+Subscriber may cancel this agreement up to sixty days after the commencement date (“cancelation window”).
 Subscriber must notify CloudConnect in writing of its intent to cancel this agreement during the cancelation window.

 This agreement shall automatically renew without notice on each anniversary of the first day of the first full calendar month following the commencement date (“renewal date”) and such agreement shall renew for additional one year terms.
 Should Subscriber choose not to renew this agreement, Subscriber must notify CloudConnect in writing at least sixty days prior to the renewal date.

 CloudConnect is a Cloud Services Provider, Citrix Services Provider, and Microsoft Software Services Provider.
 Generally, CloudConnect hosts Microsoft Windows desktops, Windows applications, and provides a remote display protocol for Subscriber to interact with the hosted applications.